hdkhosravian/axes_python/README.md

 # README
 I'm trying to create a machine learning NLP project with Python, Ruby on Rails and React.
-I created this project with `AXES` name, and you can access to complete of the project with this address: [Axes World](http://www.axes.world) ( I'm working on it, and if you haven't access to this url, please check it with this IP: 188.40.195.27, if this Ip doesn't work too please let me know: hd.khosravian@gmail.com )
+I created this project with `AXES` name, and you can access to complete of the project with this address: [Axes World](http://www.axes.world) ( I'm working on it to make it alive, so please wait for a little)
 <br />

 I'm trying to make this code clean, and this is just an MVP project.
 So please wait for it 😄!